 As described in the Environmental Baseline, effects from international and U.S. fisheries have resulted in interactions with the oceanic whitetip shark population.
 These activities are reasonably likely to continue, and may increase over time due to the effects of increased human population, increased human consumption of fish products, and the international trade of shark fins.
-Likely the most influential management measure for the conservation of oceanic whitetip sharks in the Western and Central Pacific is CMM 2011-04, which prohibits WCPFC vessels from retaining onboard, transshipping, storing on a fishing vessel, or landing any oceanic whitetip shark, in whole or in part, in the fisheries covered by the Convention.
-Overall, while it is likely that existing controls on shark finning and species retention bans are reducing fishing mortality of oceanic whitetip sharks in the Western and Central Pacificive, and implementation, and enforcement rates are likely variable and are discussed in further detail by Young et al. (2017).
+Likely, the most influential management measure for the conservation of oceanic whitetip sharks in the Western and Central Pacific is CMM 2011-04, which prohibits WCPFC vessels from retaining onboard, transshipping, storing on a fishing vessel, or landing any oceanic whitetip shark, in whole or in part, in the fisheries covered by the Convention.
+Overall, while it is likely that existing controls on shark finning and species retention bans are reducing fishing mortality of oceanic whitetip sharks in the Western and Central Pacific to some degree, these conservation measures appear only partially effective, and implementation, and enforcement rates are likely variable and are discussed in further detail by Young et al. (2017).
 Additionally, Rice et al. (2020) further estimated that cumulatively, the U.S. longline fisheries in the WCPO are responsible for upwards of 9% of this decline to the species' Spawning Potential Ratio (SPR) (Rice et al. 2020).